ghl3/SpontaneousSymmetry/pages/stats/confidence-intervals.markdown

 ## Approximate Confidence Intervals

 As demonstrated above, confidence intervals for some models can be calculated exactly, as the model's pdf can be inverted analytically (or, at least the inversion can be arbitrarily approximated by a computer or a table).
 However, this is not the case for many real-world problems.
-Fortunately, there is a useful approximation that allows one to calculate approximate confidence intervals for a wide range of problems.
+Fortunately, there is a useful approximations that allows one to calculate approximate confidence intervals for a wide range of problems.

 ### Approximate Confidence Intervals of Maximum Likelihood Estimators (Wald Tests)